jisunski02/TemperApp/README.md

 - JDK version: 17 -> Go to File>Settings>Build, Execution and Deployment>Build Tools>Gradle

 ## Software Design Pattern
-MVVM (Model-View-ViewModel)+Clean Architecture
+MVVM (Model-View-ViewModel)+Clean Architecture(Use Case)

+MVVM (Model-View-ViewModel) is an architectural pattern used in software development to separate user interface logic from the business logic of the application.
+In MVVM, the Model represents the data and business logic, the View represents the user interface, and the ViewModel serves as an intermediary that connects the View and the Model, handling user interactions, data binding, and presentation logic.
+This separation enhances code maintainability, testability, and scalability, making it easier to manage and modify different components of the application independently.

+MVVM focuses on the separation of concerns within the application, Use Cases play a crucial role in defining the application's requirements and behaviors, which in turn influence the design and implementation of the ViewModel layer in MVVM

-Why MVVM+Clean Architecture(Use Case)?
+Why MVVM+Clean Architecture?
 Because it's very good pattern for developing app with bigger and wide functionalities and makes your code easily testable, you can check the test cases on my Test Folder of the project on how i performed unit testing using testDispatchers with local json file.

 ## Additional Tech Stack Used

-    Live Data & ViewModel
+    Live Data
+    ViewModel
     Coroutines
     Retrofit & OkHttp
     JUnit4(Unit Testing)